imagineeeinc/dot/lvim-keys.md

 - `A`: go to end of the line.
 - `c`: after doing visual selection, deletes text and enters insert mode.
 - `Arrowkeys`: move around.
+- `b`: move to start of the word currently on.
+- `e`: move to end of the word currently on.

 ## Funtions
 - `ctrl+s (:w/ <leader>w)`: save.